urbaman/HomeLab/Kubernetes/Cluster/04-Microk8s/readme.md

 ```

 The file values.yaml can be found here https://github.com/kube-vip/helm-charts/blob/main/charts/kube-vip/values.yaml
-and i simply modified so that the following was configured
+and I simply modified so that the following was configured

 ```bash
 config: